The Gunny Sack

 Bacon Bits

-Once you make real Bacon Bits, you'll be hooked!
-Crispy bacon crumbles take your dishes to the next level.
-Add to salads, soups, and eggs!
+Once you make homemade Bacon Bits, you'll be hooked!
+Crispy bacon crumbles take your soups, salads, and appetizers to the next level.

 No ratings yet